yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/FACILITATOR.md

 The build itself uses socket.io to create an app that uses the Q server from the first half of the course and builds a live front-end dashboard.
 The API server should already be hooked up to post messages to the Queue on all write activity.
 (If not, then this should be done in class).
 The class should re-do their UML of that API and the Q server to cement how it works.
 On the React side, they'll be connecting to the Q server using the "subscriber" library that they wrote for that Project in block 4.
 Using it, their app can now "see" all database activity in real time.
 The project is to connect all of those pieces and make a living dashboard with a killer UI that operates in real time.

-* Data Structure: Sorting Algorithms
+* Data Structure: Graphs
-* Project: Databae Dashboard
+* Project: Refactor RESTy from Context/Hooks into Redux

 ### Block 9 - React Native and UI Frameworks
 The last block traditionally is difficult.
 Students have their eyes on their final exam, final projects and graduation.
 For that reason, this week is light and fun.